ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/controller_server/nav2_controller-plugins/feasible_path_handler.md

 | `double` | 0.2     |

 Description
-:   Cartesian proximity (m) to path inversion point to be considered “achieved” to pass on the rest of the path after path inversion.
+:   Cartesian proximity (m) to path inversion point to be considered "achieved" to pass on the rest of the path after path inversion.

 ### **`<nav2_controller plugin>.inversion_yaw_tolerance`**